15th Cavalry Regiment: Origins

-The 15th Cavalry Regiment was formed in 1901 at the Presidio of San Francisco, California.
-Immediately upon its organization in 1901, the 15th Cavalry embarked for the Philippines to quell an insurrection in the United States' newly acquired territory.
-The regiment's next action was part of the Cuban Pacification from 1906 to 1909, followed by duty along the Mexican border and the hunt for Pancho Villa from December 1917 to March 1918.
+The 15th Cavalry Regiment was constituted on 2 February 1901 in the Regular Army, and organized on 12 February at the Presidio of San Francisco, California.
+Immediately after its organization, the 15th Cavalry embarked for the Philippines to quell an insurrection in the United States' newly acquired territory.
+The regiment's next action was part of the Cuban Pacification from 1906 to 1909, followed by duty along the Mexican border and the hunt for revolutionary leader Pancho Villa from December 1917 to March 1918.

-World War One
+World War I

 When the United States entered World War I, the regiment sailed for France as one of the four mounted regiments on duty with the Allied Expeditionary Force.
-The fighting had already bogged down into trench warfare and the role of horse cavalry was nearly over.
-The 15th was called upon to dismount and relieve exhausted infantry units in the trenches.
-It was the tank that finally broke the trench lines to end both the war and the role of the horse soldier.
-The 15th served occupation duty after the war until June 1919 when it returned to the United States.
+The fighting had bogged down into trench warfare and the role of horse cavalry was nearly over.
+The 15th subsequently dismounted and relieved exhausted infantry units in the trenches.
+It was the tank that finally broke the trench lines to end both the war and signal the twilight of the horse soldier.
+The 15th served occupation duty after the war, and arrived at the port of New York on 19 June 1919 on the USS Panaman.
+It was transferred the same day to Camp Mills, New York, where emergency period personnel were discharged from the service.

-The 15th Cavalry Regiment was deactivated on 18 October 1921, after 20 years of continuous active service, as part of the massive cutbacks in the Regular Army following "the war to end all wars".
+Interwar period

+The 15th Cavalry transferred to Fort D. A. Russell, Wyoming, and arrived there on 26 June 1919.
+The regiment was sent in October 1919 to quell coal miners' strikes in Sheridan, Rock Springs, and Thermopolis, Wyoming.
+It was inactivated on 18 October 1921 at Fort D. A. Russell.
+Subsequently, the 15th Cavalry's "active associate" unit that would provide the personnel to reactivate the unit in the event of war was the 13th Cavalry, 1922–25, and the 14th Cavalry, 1925–27.
+With the abandonment of the "active associate" concept, the 15th Cavalry was allotted to the Seventh Corps Area on 28 February 1927 and organized about June 1927 with Organized Reserve personnel from the 66th Cavalry Division as a "Regular Army Inactive" unit with headquarters at Kansas City, Missouri.
+The 15th Cavalry typically conducted inactive training period meetings at the 110th Engineer Regiment armory at 3620 Main Street or the Organized Reserve Center building at 20th and Vine Streets in Kansas City, and summer training with the 2nd Cavalry Regiment at Fort Riley, Kansas, from 1930 to 1940.
+As an alternate form of summer training, the regiment conducted cavalry Citizens Military Training Camps at Fort Leavenworth, Kansas.
+On 1 July 1940, the 15th Cavalry Regiment was redesignated the 15th Cavalry Regiment (Horse and Mechanized), and was given the role of a corps-level reconnaissance regiment.